 Willis arrived in San Antonio as a Wrightian, and his houses show the influence up until 1919 or so.
 Many are attributed to Atlee Ayres, in whose office Willis worked until 1916.
 Here are a few of the ones we have found:

-A couple of years ago I stumbled across this one in Alta Vista, and I promise you it IS by George Willis and from the same period, c.
+A couple of years ago I stumbled across this one in Beacon Hill, and I promise you it IS by George Willis and from the same period, c.
 1915, even though we haven’t found documentary evidence.

 Willis was a major San Antonio figure by this time, collaborating with Atlee Ayres and Emmett Jackson on such major projects as the Municipal Auditorium and 1926 addition to the Bexar County Courthouse.